microsoft/knowledge-extraction-recipes-forms/Scenarios/Informative_Image_Selection_FR_Pattern/README.md

 ## Introduction ##

 There are instances in which customers may want to make use of the Form Recognizer to extract metadata from items like clapperboards, receipts and more.
-However, in some of these scenarios, a lot of redundant data points may end up being fed into the Form Recognizer service, which will essentially increase costs incurred by utilzing the service as well as increase the amount of time spent on computing results.
+However, in some of these scenarios, a lot of redundant data points may end up being fed into the Form Recognizer service.
+This redundant data may increase costs and time spent on computing results from the Form Recognizer service.
 Here are two example scenarios:

 ### Scenario 1: Filming a movie scene with multiple instances of a clapperboard ###